gregwebs/haskell-sphinx-client/README.md

 A haskell implementation of a [sphinx full text search](http://sphinxsearch.com) client.
 Sphinx is a very fast and featureful full-text search daemon.
-Compatible with sphinx version 1.1.
+Version 0.5 is Compatible with sphinx version 2.0.
-[On hackage](http://hackage.haskell.org/package/sphinx).
+To use 1.1 pass the version-one-one build flag or stick with version 0.4 [On hackage](http://hackage.haskell.org/package/sphinx).

 Usage